 Registered Staff Hours

-One of the reasons this turned out to be a quality nursing home is it received an A+ in our inspections category.
-This is just about as good as it gets in this very important area.
-We take several aspects of a facility's inspection report into consideration in calculating these inspection grades.
-One critical factor is deficiencies.
-It should be noted that the severity of the deficiencies is arguably more important than the quantity of deficiencies, as some can be quite minor.
+We also wanted to point out that this facility has received near flawless government inspections recently.
+We awarded them an impressive grade of A+ in this area.
+We weigh several aspects of a nursing home's inspection report in calculating our inspection ratings.
+One critical factor is health deficiencies.
+You should keep in mind that the severity of the deficiencies is arguably more meaningful than the number of deficiencies, as some of these are relatively minor.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality